auvzhcet/Documentation/docs/marketing/online_CF.md

     - Major milestones must be updated on social media platforms and on the fundraising platform to thank the contributors.
     - The momentum of the campaign has to be **regularly** amplified to make maximum contributions.

+!!! info ""
-> _One of the major amounts deposited during the SAUVC 2018 campaign was due to our member (Marzooqs) LinkedIn post which was tags to almost all prominent professors including Prof. M. M. Sufyan sir.
-This post was seen by an Alumni in the U.S. who contributed around 60,000/- Rs to AUV ZHCET as well as SAE ZHCET club._
+    _One of the major amounts deposited during the SAUVC 2018 campaign was due to our member (Marzooqs) LinkedIn post which was tags to almost all prominent professors including Prof. M. M. Sufyan sir.
+This post was seen by an Alumni in the U.S. who contributed around Rs 60,000/- to AUV ZHCET as well as SAE ZHCET club._

 4.Post campaign
     - Either the campaign ends by time OR by achieving the target amount - **Appreciation must be sent to the contributors**